aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-tiff-image-using-image-save-options/_index.md

 ---
-title: Save to TIFF Image Using TIFF JPEG Compression in OneNote
+title: Convert OneNote to TIFF with JPEG Compression using Aspose.Note for Java
-linktitle: Save to TIFF Image Using TIFF JPEG Compression in OneNote
+linktitle: Convert OneNote to TIFF with JPEG Compression using Aspose.Note for Java
 second_title: Aspose.Note Java API
 description: Learn how to save OneNote documents as TIFF files using TIFF JPEG compression, TIFF PackBits compression, or CCITT Group 3 Fax in Java.
 Control image quality, file size, and color mode with Aspose.Note. #OneNote #Java #Aspose
 weight: 21